real-token/reg-governance-core/docs/guidelines/reg-governor.md

-## REGGovernor Contract Documentation
+# REGGovernor Contract Documentation

-### Overview
+## Overview

-The `REGGovernor` contract is an upgradable governance contract that allows for decentralized decision-making through proposals and voting.
-It integrates with a timelock controller to ensure proposals go through a time delay before execution, as well as an incentive vault that can be used to reward users for their participation in the governance process.
+The `REGGovernor` contract is a governance contract that extends OpenZeppelin's Governor contracts to manage proposals and voting within a decentralized organization.
+It introduces additional features such as customizable proposer requirements, integration with an incentive vault for rewarding voter participation, and enhanced access control mechanisms.

-This contract leverages multiple OpenZeppelin governor extensions, allowing for voting, proposal thresholds, and quorum calculations.
-It supports a flexible proposer mode system that restricts who can submit proposals based on roles and/or voting power.

-### Inheritance
+## Inheritance

+The `REGGovernor` contract inherits from multiple OpenZeppelin upgradeable contracts and implements the `IREGGovernor` interface:

+- **Inheritance:**

 - **`GovernorUpgradeable`**: Core governance logic from OpenZeppelin.
 - **`GovernorSettingsUpgradeable`**: Manages voting delay, voting period, and proposal thresholds.